tjfigueiredo/openwrt-wavlink-quantum-dax/README.md

 ## Some notes: ##
 - THIS PROCEDURE WILL VOID YOUR WARRANTY AND CAN BRICK YOUR ROUTER!!
+- This document explains the procedure I followed to install Openwrt in my router and I'm don't encourage you to do the same if you're not comfortable with the possibility of damaging your router.
+Every piece of hardware can be different...
+- I'm not responsible for any problem occurred when following this steps
 - This instructions were made to run in a Linux based PC
 - This seems to be a nice piece of hardware for the price (you can find it for around €30)
 - This device seems to be a rebrand of Phicomm K3 (with some protection against changing the firmware, of course...)